 If making deductions to the tenant’s security deposit, you must return the remaining portion to the tenant within 30 days after the lease term ends.
 You must also send an itemized list of damages within this timeframe.
 Failure to do so without proper reason can have significant financial and legal repercussions on a landlord.

 Now, you are well familiar with the Massachusetts security deposit laws.
+You should also be informed to the eviction process, and lease termination laws.
 If you have a question or need an expert managing your rental property, J. Butler Property Management can help.

 Our team of professionals can help you in all aspects of managing your rental property including filling vacancies, collecting rent, screening tenants, and maintaining it.
 Get in touch today to learn more about our tried and tested property management solutions.

 Disclaimer: This blog isn’t intended to be a substitute for professional legal advice.
 Laws change and this information may become obsolete at the time you read it.
 For further help, please get in touch with a qualified attorney or an experienced property management company.